-Through our participation in the Historic Naval Ships Association (HNSA), a federation that boasts an historic fleet 185 vessels strong, we have developed a network of historic ship operators that share the goal of restoring their vessels.
-Silversides (SS-236) continues to help, as have submarines Bowfin (SS-287) in Honolulu, Hawaii, Cobia (SS-245) in Manitowoc, Wisconsin, Cod (SS-224) in Cleveland, Ohio, Croaker (SS-246) in Buffalo, New York, Ling (SS-297) in Hackensack, New Jersey, Lionfish (SS-298) in Fall River, Massachusetts, Torsk (SS-423) in Baltimore, Maryland, Requin (SS-481) in Pittsburgh, Pennsylvania and the destroyer Kidd (DD-661) in Baton Rouge, Louisiana.
-Through them we have been able to replace the pressure proof speaker on the bridge, the valves in #1 main air compressor, the 40mm sites, peloris (TBT) binoculars, torpedo skids, bunks, and smaller items like dishware and linens.
+Through our participation in the Historic Naval Ships Association (HNSA), an association of museum ships, we have developed a network of historic ship museums that share the goal of restoring their vessels.
+Alabama, Bowfin, Cobia, Cod, Croaker, Drum, Kidd, Ling, Lionfish, Requin, Silversides, and Torsk have all collaborated in big ways to help the restoration of Pampanito.
+Through them we have been able to replace the pressure proof speaker on the bridge, the valves in #1 main air compressor, 40mm sites, peloris (TBT) binoculars, torpedo skids, bunks, depth gauges, and smaller items like dishware and linens.

 Private collectors, have continually donated needed equipment, as well as memorabilia.
 Whether it is a long held souvenir, or a piece of equipment found at a flea market or surplus store, or something found on Ebay, we have been fortunate to have had several significant donations.
 Members of Pampanito's wartime crew have donated many personal items like photographs, the original hand painted battle flag, a pocket Bible carried on all six war patrols, artwork and much more.

-Other items have been donated such as a master gyrocompass amplifier, teak wood for the main deck, seven Mark 14 torpedoes, a torpedo gyro, radio equipment, pendulous clinometer heel indicator, and technical manuals.
+Other items have been donated from corporations and small companies such as a master gyrocompass amplifier, teak wood for the main deck, Mark 14 torpedoes, a torpedo gyro, radio equipment, pendulous clinometer heel indicator, and technical manuals.

 Our restoration goal to make the submarine complete also includes things that the visitors will never see.
 The forward torpedo impulse flasks were missing from their mountings under the main deck.
 The full set of six large high pressure air flasks was located aboard USS Turbot in Maryland, and were a perfect match to the originals.
 They were removed, trucked to San Francisco and installed.
 We, of course, have no plans to ever fire torpedoes.
 However, the primary weapon of a WW II submarine was the torpedo and the system that delivered them should be complete.